 The SharePoint Framework (or SPFx) is a new development model for SharePoint user interface extensibility.
-It is used by 1st and 3rd parties, complementing already existing user interface models such as the SharePoint Add-in model.
-The SharePoint Framework allows for a structured and supported approach to enrich and extend the user interface of SharePoint, using client side frameworks with initial support for client side Web Parts.
-Based on modern web technology standards, it offers a unique set of features to make SharePoint customizations more broader available for developers and enterprises, but at the same time aligns with previous models and patterns in SharePoint.
-In this document, we will provide administrators with the background, benefits, and knowledge they need to successfully manage SharePoint Framework-based components within their SharePoint environments.
+It is used by first and third parties, complementing already existing user interface models such as the SharePoint Add-in model.
+The SharePoint Framework allows for a structured and supported approach to enrich and extend the user interface of SharePoint, by using client-side frameworks with initial support for client-side web parts.
+Based on modern web technology standards, it offers a unique set of features to make SharePoint customizations more broadly available for developers and enterprises, but at the same time aligns with previous models and patterns in SharePoint.
+In this document, we provide administrators with the background, benefits, and knowledge they need to successfully manage SharePoint Framework-based components within their SharePoint environments.

 Current status of SharePoint Framework

 The SharePoint Framework reached the General Available (GA) milestone, with version 1.0.0, in February 2017.